padmassun/btap-development-environment/README.md

 ```bash
 git clone https://github.com/canmet-energy/btap-development-environment.git && cd btap-development-environment
 ```
 4. switch to the branch name that matches the version of OpenStudio you wish to use.
-For example for version 2.8.1 issue this command to swtich to that branch.
+For example for version 2.8.1 issue this command to switch to that branch.
 ```bash
 git checkout 2.8.1
 ```